Definitions and Examples of discourage, dissuade

 Learn when and how to use these words with these examples!

-To cause someone to lose confidence or enthusiasm.
+To cause someone to lose confidence or enthusiasm; to dissuade from doing something.

 Key Differences: discourage vs dissuade

-- 1Discourage implies a loss of confidence or enthusiasm, while inspire implies motivation and encouragement.
+- 1Discourage implies a loss of confidence or enthusiasm, while dissuade implies an active attempt to prevent someone from taking action.

 Effective Usage of discourage, dissuade